Benbow Pond

 The Route

 1. The walk starts at the far end of the car park.
-Take the footpath to the left along the edge of the Cowdray Arboretum.
+Go through the gap in the post and rail fencing and follow the path straight ahead.
+At the hedge/fence, take the footpath to the left along the edge of the Cowdray Arboretum.
 After a few minutes of walking, you will spot a gate on your right where the footpath heads into a field.

-2. Go through the gate and ahead of you will be an enclosure hiding a small pond.
+2. Go through the gate and ahead of you will be an enclosure hiding Stewards Pond behind a lot of bushes, shrubs and trees.
 Head towards the right hand corner of the enclosure and then walk with the enclosure to your left.
-You will soon see an avenue of lime trees planted to commemorate Queen Elizabeth II’s diamond jubilee.
+You will soon see an avenue of lime trees planted to commemorate Queen Elizabeth II’s diamond jubilee leading away from you.

 3. Walk up the field through the avenue of trees.
-A brief diversion to your left is worthwhile to see The Queen Elizabeth Oak.
-The tree has a wide girth and a little protective fence around it.
-It is special both because of its age and because another Queen Elizabeth, Queen Elizabeth I, is thought to have stood under its boughs.
+A brief diversion to your left at the very start of the avenue is worthwhile to see The Queen Elizabeth Oak.
+The tree has an unusually wide, hollow girth and a little protective fence around it.
+It is special both because of its age - over 1000 years - and because another Queen Elizabeth, Queen Elizabeth I, is thought to have stood under its boughs *.

 Did you know?